 After you complete your proposal and send it over to the prospective client, it’s critical to have a plan to follow up with the individual or team.
 I suggest setting up a call or meeting to go over the proposal with them and answer any questions they may have about it.
 Sending them the proposal in written form and then going over it with them in person is much better than doing one or the other in my opinion.
 My reasoning for this is that it allows the prospect to read your proposal and digest the information on their own.
 With time in between the proposal being sent and your follow-up call, they have time to think about what they have read.
 Once you have the call with them and review it together, you can alleviate any apprehensions they may have or explain things a little better for them.

 This may seem contrary to some sales beliefs about limiting time.
 Many would advise you to present the proposal in person all at once.
 I’m against this strategy for the primary reason that these proposals typically have a great deal of information in them.
 I want the prospect to know exactly what they’re getting into and what the engagement will entail.
 Putting pressure on a prospect to make a decision on a phone call or in a meeting doesn’t benefit either party in the long run.
-I want the proposal to sell itself and then offer to provide any clarity afterwards.
+I want the proposal to sell itself and then offer to provide any clarity afterward.

 Last but not least, I have two important suggestions for presenting the best proposal: